Job Architecture: Building structure into an evolving world

 Application of the IPE methodology provides an organizing framework based on a job's value within the context of an organization – and the wider commercial environment.

-In a world filled with opportunities, how do you ensure talent chooses you, and then choose to stay with you?
+In a world filled with opportunities, how do you ensure talent chooses you and then chooses to stay with you?

 One of the drivers of resignations is that people don’t see long-term career progression in their organization or see better external options.
 This risk can be managed with a strategic career framework.